kyh/angular-svg-draw/README.md

     <svg svg-draw></svg>

 This will animate the paths from frames 0-60 at 60fps.

+## API
 Options for the directive can be controlled through data attributes.
 The following options are availible:

 |     Name      |      Type     |   Default     |  Description  |
 | ------------- | ------------- | ------------- | ------------- |